 Better yet, the software should be custom to each user role so an approver doesn’t gain access to information they don’t need or become overwhelmed with the complexity of something they may not understand.
 This will better ensure user adoption across the enterprise.

 Monitor Key Metrics

 Most businesses focus on how AP automation will improve the invoice management and payment processes.
 But, AP automation tools can do so much more than just save time on data entry.
-With Stampli, Management Dashboards provide access to key metrics for invoice processing, payment forecasts, user activities, and approval times.
+With Stampli, Management Dashboards provide access to key metrics that allow you to track accounts payable metrics for invoice processing, payment forecasts, user activities, and approval times.

 For example, with 365-degree visibility into invoice status, you can identify potential bottlenecks holding up invoice processing or approval laggards.